BL 9.2-inch howitzer: Russian and Soviet service

 Only four out of 44 9.2-inch howitzers promised by the allies ended up in the service of the Russian Empire.
 These four pieces were actually given by Japan in 1917.
 The Russian designation for the gun was 234-mm Vickers howitzer.
 An ammunition tally on 15 September 1917 showed 1,110 rounds per gun available in the Russian arsenal.
 There was however no local production of this ammunition, all had to be imported.

 Three of the guns were still in service with the Soviet 317th artillery battalion, part of the 13th Army in the Winter War, when they were employed against the Mannerheim Line.

 Ammunition

 The primary ammunition was HE (high explosive) shells filled with Amatol, Trotyl (TNT) or Lyddite.
-The standard shell weight was 290 lb.
-However, there were 19 variants of HE shell, some with sub-variants.
+The standard shell weight was 290 lb, with 19 variants of HE shell, some with sub-variants.
 Later marks of shell had a fill that varied between about 25 and 40 lb of HE, and shell bodies varying in length between 28 and 32 in.
 There was also some use of Common Pointed shell filled with Shellite.
 Later fuses included various versions of No 101, 106 and 188.
 More than three million rounds of ammunition were expended during the war.

 Chemical shells were introduced in 1918, these were filled with mustard gas, a persistent chemical agent.
 However, only 7000 shells were produced.